 UVA Division of Hematology and Oncology is devoted to the treatment and study of benign hematology, hemostasis and thrombosis, malignant hematology, hematopoietic stem cell transplant, and solid tumor oncology.

 Our outpatient clinics are housed in the Emily Couric Clinical Cancer Center, across from UVA Hospital.
 The division is affiliated with the UVA Cancer Center, which has been a National Cancer Institute (NCI)-designated cancer center for more than 25 years, and has highly productive translational research collaborations with basic science colleagues.

 We invite you to explore our website to learn more about the division.
 For a more in-depth view of recent activities, visit our FY 2015 annual report.

 To advance the understanding, treatment and cure of blood disorders and malignant diseases, and provide:

-- scholarly and administrative leadership and support to the University, the Cancer Center, and the wider community.
+- Leadership and support to the University, the Cancer Center, and the wider community.